DistributedWeb/ddrive/README.md

 If `wait` is set to `true`, this function will wait for data to be downloaded.
 If false, will return an error.

 ### File Descriptors
 If you want more control over your reads and writes, you can open file descriptors.
 The file descriptor API mirrors Node's descriptors.
-Importantly, DDrive does not currently handle random-access writes.
+Importantly, dDrive does not currently handle random-access writes.
 Similarly, appends require the previous contents of the file to be duplicated, though this all happens internally.
 Random-access reads, on the other hand, are fully supported and very fast.

 We're still investigating more performant solutions to random-access write and appends, and it's high on our priority list!